 Clam Island Coaches

 Conrad Plyler is the Novice Boat Coach and Instructor for Try Rowing and Learn To Row classes.
 He rowed for four years in eight-oared shells for the United States Naval Academy at Annapolis and was the recipient of three Varsity Letters.
 He was a member of Vesper Boat Club in Philadelphia, and raced in Fours and Double Sculls, including several regattas on the East Coast and the Royal Canadian Henley Regatta.
-In the early 90’s, he was a member of the Occoquan Boat Club in the Washington D. C. area in double sculls.
+In the early ’90s, he was a member of the Occoquan Boat Club in the Washington D. C. area in double sculls.
 He found Clam Island Rowing Club after retirement and took up first rowing and then coaching.
 He has been with CIR for six years and has coached the LTR and Novice Boat for five years.
 Full of encouragement and historical knowledge of rowing, Conrad will get you rowing in a boat and you will not want the practice to end.